AlejandroRodriguezDominguez/Causal-Separation-Conditional-Risk-and-Projected-Markowitz-Portfolios/README.md

+## Citation

+If you use this repository, please cite:

+> Rodríguez Domínguez, A. (2026). *Causal Separation, Conditional Risk, and
+> Projected Markowitz Portfolios*.
+Zenodo. https://doi.org/10.5281/zenodo.21224465

 # Reproducibility package — *Causal Separation and Projected Markowitz Portfolios*

 Complete code for every experiment, figure and table of the paper.
 Synthetic data